Industrial and Trustworthy AI Challenge: Welding Quality Detection

 # Timeline

-• Competition kick-off: March 17th
+• Competition kick-off: March 17st March 31st

 Competitors will receive the starter-kit and will have access to the challenge datasets.

-• Warm-up phase: from March 17th to April 13th.
+• Warm-up phase: from March 17st to April 14th March 31st to April 27th.

 Participants can get familiar with the competition platform and the provided material.
 Organizers can use participants’ feedback to adjust the challenge for the next phases.

-• Development phase: from April 14th to August 17th.
+• Development phase: from April 14th April 28th to August 17th.

 Participants will develop their own solutions, which they can test on a provided dataset.
 They will be able to see the score of their submitted solution.
 Any submitted solution can be adjusted until the deadline is met.